rkiel/node-intro/README.md

 * What is Node.js?
 * How do I run Node.js?

-Details - covers 3 keys areas with lots of code examples
+Details - covers 3 key areas with lots of code examples
 * Modules
 * Events
 * Packaged Modules